Brushy Mountain (conservation area): Location and access

 The boundary of the wildland as determined by the Wilderness Society is shown in the adjacent map.
 Additional roads and trails in the vicinity are given on National Geographic Maps 787 (Blacksburg, New River Valley, Trails Illustrated Hiking Maps, 787).
 A great variety of information, including topographic maps, aerial views, satellite data and weather information, is obtained by selecting the link with the wild land's coordinates in the upper right of this page.

 The Kimberling Creek Wilderness area is just north of the Brushy Mountain wild area.

 Natural history

 The area is part of the Central Appalachian Broadleaf Coniferous Forest-Meadow Province.
 Yellow poplar, northern red oak, white oak, basswood, cucumber tree, white ash, eastern hemlock and red maple are found in colluvial drainages, toeslopes and along flood plains of small to medium-sized streams.
 White oak, northern red oak, and hickory dominate on the north and west, while chestnut oak, scarlet oak and yellow pine are found on ridgetops and exposed sites.
-There are a some stands of table mountain pine, a tree that has become uncommon because it requires fire to reproduce.
+There are some stands of table mountain pine, a tree that has become uncommon because it requires fire to reproduce.

 The area contains about 430 acres of potential old growth forest.